19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 ### Forfeiture

-29\.—(1) Any advertisement, product or vending machine seized in exercise of any power conferred under this Act shall be liable to forfeiture.
+29\.—(1) Any thing seized in exercise of any power conferred under this Act shall be liable to forfeiture.

+[Act 9 of 2016 wef 01/08/2016]

-(2) An order for the forfeiture or for the release of any advertisement, product or vending machine seized in exercise of any power conferred by this Act shall be made by the court before which the prosecution with regard thereto has been held.
+(2) An order for the forfeiture or for the release of any thing seized in exercise of any power conferred by this Act shall be made by the court before which the prosecution with regard thereto has been held.

+[Act 9 of 2016 wef 01/08/2016]

-(3) An order for the forfeiture of the advertisement, product or vending machine shall be made if it is proved to the satisfaction of the court that —
+(3) An order for the forfeiture of the thing seized shall be made if it is proved to the satisfaction of the court that —

 (a) an offence under this Act has been committed; and

-(b) the advertisement, product or vending machine was the subject-matter of or was used in the commission of the offence notwithstanding that no person may have been convicted of that offence.
+(b) the thing seized was the subject-matter of or was used in the commission of the offence notwithstanding that no person may have been convicted of that offence.

+[Act 9 of 2016 wef 01/08/2016]

-(4) In the absence of any prosecution with regard to any advertisement, product or vending machine seized in the exercise of any power conferred by this Act, the advertisement, product or vending machine shall be deemed to be forfeited at the expiration of one month from the date of the seizure unless a claim thereto is made before then in accordance with subsection (5).
+(4) In the absence of any prosecution with regard to any thing seized in the exercise of any power conferred by this Act, the thing shall be deemed to be forfeited at the expiration of one month from the date of the seizure unless a claim thereto is made before then in accordance with subsection (5).

+[Act 9 of 2016 wef 01/08/2016]

-(5) A person asserting that he is the owner of any advertisement, product or vending machine seized and that the advertisement, product or vending machine is not liable to forfeiture may personally, or by his agent authorised in writing, make a claim by giving written notice to the Chief Executive.
+(5) A person asserting that he is the owner of any thing seized and that the thing is not liable to forfeiture may personally, or by his agent authorised in writing, make a claim by giving written notice to the Chief Executive.

 [4/2001]

+[Act 9 of 2016 wef 01/08/2016]

-(6) On receipt of such notice, the Chief Executive may direct that the advertisement, product or vending machine be released or may refer the matter to a court for decision.
+(6) On receipt of such notice, the Chief Executive may direct that the thing seized be released or may refer the matter to a court for decision.

 [4/2001]

+[Act 9 of 2016 wef 01/08/2016]

-(7) All things forfeited or deemed to be forfeited shall be delivered to the Chief Executive and shall be disposed of in accordance with the directions of the Minister.
+(7) All things forfeited or deemed to be forfeited must be delivered to the Authority or an officer of the Authority and must be disposed of according to the directions of the Chief Executive.

-[4/2001]
+[Act 9 of 2016 wef 01/08/2016]

 ### Things seized may be delivered to owner or other person

 30\.
-The Minister may, upon application made to him in writing through the Chief Executive, order any advertisement, product or vending machine seized in exercise of the powers conferred by this Act, whether forfeited or taken and deemed to be forfeited, to be delivered to the owner or other person entitled thereto upon such terms and conditions as the Minister may consider fit.
+The Minister may, upon application made to him in writing through the Chief Executive, order any thing seized in exercise of the powers conferred by this Act, whether forfeited or taken and deemed to be forfeited, to be delivered to the owner or other person entitled thereto upon such terms and conditions as the Minister may consider fit.

 [4/2001]

+[Act 9 of 2016 wef 01/08/2016]

-### Protection of officers
+### Protection from personal liability

 31\.
-No person shall be personally liable in respect of any act done by him in the execution or purported execution of this Act and within the scope of his employment if he did it in the honest belief that his duty under this Act required or entitled him to do it.
+No liability shall lie personally against any of the following individuals who, acting in good faith and with reasonable care, does or omits to do anything in the execution or purported execution of this Act:

+(a) the Chief Executive;

+(b) any police officer;

+(c) any authorised officer;

+(d) any other person acting under the direction of the Chief Executive.

+[Act 9 of 2016 wef 01/08/2016]

 ### Forms